brendabrandy/compiler/README.md

 # To do

+* support strings, ints, pointers and chars

+# Done to-dos

 * support static, extern, global and local variables
-* support strings, ints, pointers and chars
 * assign an offset to local variables as I go through the stack frame
 * assign an offset to temporary variables as I go through the stack frame